LouDnl/Youless-LS120-Python/README.md

 # WORK IN PROGRESS
-I am still developing this script. \
-Shown here is only the current version for backup. \
+This project is still in development. \
-The scripts are still full of debug logs and commented out test code.
+The files are still full of debug logs and commented out test code.

 # Youless-LS120

 ## Functions:
+ - Realtime view with about 2 minutes history
+ - Live view per minute up to 10 hours history
  - Import and process Energy data from Youless LS120 into SQLite3 database
-	- Data is stored as text
+	- All data is stored as text and converted when read from the database
-	- *overwrites existing data but appends new data*
+	- *Appends and overwrites data if needed*
  - Read data from SQLite3 database
  - Convert read data to list based on wanted items
  - Convert list to Pandas DataFrame based on wanted items